simonvomeyser/simple-web-dev/resources/markdown/do-not-use-a-ftp-client.md

 There are a lot of [advanced options](https://github.com/git-ftp/git-ftp/blob/master/man/git-ftp.1.md) but these few lines of the code above have made my life a lot better already 🥰

-When you have "fresh" project I usually set the project up with a FTP client but git-ftp also offers the `init` command for that.
+When you have "fresh" project I usually set the project up with an FTP client but git-ftp also offers the `init` command for that.
 It actually does not matter that much because I think the most headaches coming from FTP are introduced during later updates and not the initial upload.

 ### Caveats